Smooth Min-Max Monotonic Networks

 We would like to highlight isotonic regression (\Iso), which is often used for classifier calibration \citep[e.g., see][]{niculescu2005predicting}.
-In its canonical form (e.g., see \citealp{best1990active} and \citealp{de2009isotone}, \Iso{} fits a piece-wise constant function to the data and is restricted to univariate problems.
+In its canonical form (e.g., see \citealp{best1990active} and \citealp{de2009isotone}), \Iso{} fits a piece-wise constant function to the data and is restricted to univariate problems.
 The popular XGBoost gradient boosting library \citep{Chen:2016} also supports monotonicity constraints.
 XGBoost incrementally learns an ensemble of decision trees; accordingly, the resulting regression function is piece-wise constant.